top of page

 "The homeowners were fantastic and their tours were really interesting and informative, thank you!"

-Explore open houses across Nillumbik on Sustainable House Day.
+Explore open houses from across Nillumbik on the Sustainable House Day website.
 Hear from local homeowners about their efforts to make their homes more comfortable and less expensive to run.
 You’ll be inspired and gain endless information and tips to help you on your journey.

-Choose from 7 different houses to tour across a range of Nillumbik locations and build your own Nillumbik Trail.
-A further 3 local houses have online tours where you can gain useful local knowledge.
+Choose from 11 different houses to view videos and slideshows from across a range of Nillumbik locations and build your own Nillumbik Trail.

 Wattle Home, Wattle Glen